pravinthan/pick-easy/README.md

 ## Features

-- Mobile-friendly and Simple User Interface
+- Mobile-friendly and simple UI
-- Gamified and Intuitive User Experience
+- Gamified and intuitive UX

 **As a _restaurant_:**